 - Aleene’s Fast Grab Tacky Glue.
 I put it in a bottle with a thin metal tip.
 If you are new to making kits, you may want to use Aleene’s Original Tacky Glue as this allows more time for you to reposition your pieces if you make a mistake.

 - Bone Folder – A bone folder helps you make sharp folds when you are using cardstock or cardboard.
-While the kit comes pre-scored, you might want to make the scoring deeper with a bone folder.
+While the kit comes pre-scored, I strongly suggest you make the scoring lines deeper with a bone folder.

 - Multi-surface satin finish acrylic paints in your color choices.
 I find that if I use the multi-surface paint I do not need to gesso the cardboard first.
 Two coats are usually required.